Celebrity influence in politics: Youtubers

-Youtubers is a name given to those who have reached high numbers of viewers and followers.
+YouTubers is a name given to those who have reached high numbers of viewers and followers.
 They become celebrities of said application and continue to manufacture content that their viewers find appealing.
 These individuals are often idolized by their viewers and fans.
 Many of these celebrities also use their platform to collaborate with businesses and organizations to advertise their products and services.
 Additionally, they not only use this platform as a consistent monetary income, YouTube has always been a platform for ideas and a spread of political knowledge.
 Many of these users display clear bias towards a particular side.

 TikTokers

-TikTok is the latest social media craze with the highest number of users to date.
-This platform allows for videos ranging from fifteen to sixty seconds long.
-The high number of users allows for a high following.
-Charli D'Amelio, the 18-year old leading TikToker, has accumulated over 75 million followers in the span of a year.
-She is publicly recognized as the most followed user in the application and has used her platform to stand with political and social events in relation to the current Black Lives Matter movement.
+TikTok became a social media craze in the 2020s, allowing for videos stories and "stitches" to respond to and include other videos in one's posts.
+Charli D'Amelio, the 18-year old leading TikToker, accumulated over 75 million followers in the span of a year.
+She was publicly recognized as the most followed user in the application and has used her platform to stand with political and social events in relation to the current Black Lives Matter movement.
 As a result, the video accumulated over 25 million views and over 8 million "likes" within the application.

 There have additionally been a variety of other TikTokers utilizing their platform in support of the same movement as well.
 This, in turn, educates the young viewers and encourages them to be socially and politically aware and active.
 Many of these users and content creators have acknowledged the murder of George Floyd, and stand in solidarity.

+Not only can individuals use their voice on such platform, in recent years, organizations have taken liking to the app with News sources across many Western countries competing to spread information about politics, politicians and global engagements (The Daily Times, The Daily Mail, The Washington Post, Fox News).
+On this occasion, they are competing for engagement and clicks rather than for people to buy their papers, reaching a much greater number of users digitally than their prints could ever achieve.This form of journalism is particularly known for promoting political agendas associated with right or left-wing thinking, something not so obviously depicted on the platform previously.
+This shift in content has sparked many debates regarding social media platforms promoting political content that is biased to certain parties, particularly more conservative content.